 Comment: One of the readers, Patricia, says:

-“Do you know how the Japanese arrive at mint attributions for Kanei without obvious mint marks on the back?
-Is there a vast collection of samples submitted by the mints that has been retained or something?”
 David’s question is a good one!
 I cannot speak for Ko-Kanei (古寛永) coins, as I know very little about them.
 However, having fooled around with Shin-Kanei (新寛永) coins more frequently, I believe I can answer his question, or I can at least pretend to know and come up with plausible statements.

 Let us first begin by using the process of elimination and take away those coins with mintmarks.
 They represent about a third of the total population.
 In addition, many of those mintmarked varieties have brothers and sisters in which all of the obverse characters are written the same but lacking only the reverse mintmarks.
 They account for nearly 15% of the total population.
 Thus, so far, we were able to discount almost half of the varieties.